 - Demonstrate through documented evidence that you are compliant with Health and Safety at Work Act (HASAWA) in relation to Covid-19 and your duty to provide a safe workplace in the United Kingdom and Northern Ireland.

-- Demonstrate through documented evidence that you are compliant with Health and Safety Executive (HSE) requirements in relation to Covid-19 and your duty to provide a safe workplacein the UK and Northern Ireland.
+- Demonstrate through documented evidence that you are compliant with Health and Safety Executive (HSE) requirements in relation to infection prevention and control and your duty to provide a safe workplacein the UK and Northern Ireland.

 - Implement Standard Operating Procedures (SOPs) that clearly demonstrate how you are:

 - Implement Standard Operating Procedures (SOPs) to show that:

 - the clinic has a decision-making process for offering digital/physical appointments.

 - the clinic has robust record-keeping procedure for both digital and physical appointments

 Risk assessment of the working environment for which you are responsible*